apache/pekko/docs/src/main/paradox/io-tcp.md

 Tcp.CompoundWrite
 :
-Sometimes you might want to group (or interleave) several `Tcp.Write` and/or `Tcp.WriteFile` commands into one atomic write command which gets written to the connection in one go.
+Sometimes, you might want to group (or interleave) several `Tcp.Write` and/or `Tcp.WriteFile` commands into one atomic write command which gets written to the connection in one go.
 The `Tcp.CompoundWrite` allows you to do just that and offers three benefits:
  1. As explained in the following section the TCP connection actor can only handle one single write command at a time.